 For parents under these circumstances, making the proper arrangements for supervised visitation for your children can be tricky, especially if the court sets ambiguous guidelines.
 If you don’t want to hire a third party or professional supervisor, you do have the option of choosing an independent contractor, or an impartial friend or family member but the supervision provider must meet certain standards, be willing to follow court orders and even undergo 24 hours of state provided training and approval by the courts before they can qualify.
 Under California law, the supervision provider must follow detailed protocol, including things such as establishing a written protocol, with the assistance of the local law enforcement agency, that describes the emergency assistance and responses that can be expected from the local law enforcement agency.

 If you do decide to use a supervision provider who is a friend or family member, there are many considerations you must take into account when you’re choosing the best candidate.
-Here is a full guide for the candidate, which will help them decide if they are cut out for the job.
-As a parent, it is best to only consider candidates who you know will be willing to make potentially, difficult, awkward decisions such as ending visits early and reporting questionable behavior to the court.
+As a parent, it is best to only consider candidates who you know will be available, and who are willing to make potentially, difficult, awkward decisions such as ending visits early and reporting questionable behavior to the court.

-Parents must arrange a location with their local Family Court Services Program, and their schedule and any rescheduling must be approved by the court, not the supervision provider.
+Any rescheduling of a visitation must be approved by the court, not the supervision provider.

-Depending on the age of the child, the rules change.
-Supervised visitation with infants and toddlers is especially strict.
+Supervised visitation with infants and toddlers may be especially strict.